mjanez/ckan-docker/README.md

 ### CKAN.
 Manage new users
+1. Create a new user directly by a sysadmin in the `{ckan_site_url}/user/register` endpoint

+2. Create new user accounts via the API [`user_create`](https://docs.ckan.org/en/2.10/api/#ckan.logic.action.create.user_create)

-1. Create a new user from the Docker host, for example to create a new user called `user_example`
+3. Create a new user from the Docker host, for example to create a new user called `user_example`

    ```bash
    docker exec -it <container-id> ckan -c ckan.ini user add user_example email=user_example@localhost